Kinship Caregiver Support Specialist

-This is a full time, 40 hour per week position with a starting salary of $63,450 – $68,750, DOE.
-Generous personal leave and benefits package, including paid time off, paid sabbatical, health, vision and dental insurance, 401k with a company match, life and disability insurance.
+This is a full time (40 hour per week) position with an hourly range of $26.25-$29.35/hour, DOE.
+Generous personal leave and benefits package, including paid time off, paid sabbatical, health, vision and dental insurance, 401k with a company match, life, and disability insurance.

 Criminal Background Check